-This function is used to select one or more files and/or folders from a standard OS X file open dialog.
+This function is used to select one or more files and/or folders from a standard OS X file dialog (or alternately from a panel which supports dragging).
 The paths of the selected items will be saved to a track or a named variable as a list delimited by the default list delimiter (\~).

 When files can be returned, you can optionally supply a list of filename extensions which will be accepted.
 The extensions are separated by spaces, commas (,), slashes (/), newline characters or the default list delimiter (\~).
 Note, you do not have to include a leading . on an extension.
 Hint: enter public.image to accept all image files.